ijlee2/codemod-utils/docs/src/docs/tutorials/main-tutorial/05-update-acceptance-tests-part-2.md

 :::

 Based on the how-to's above, try using `AST` in `renameModule` so that it remains an identity function.
 That is, define `traverse` (on line 10) so that the input `file` and the returned file have the same value.
-How will you indicate if the file is written in JavaScript or TypeScript?

 <details>